How long does it take to get my GED or HSED?

 Are accommodations available for the GED exams?

 Yes, a range of accommodations are available based on the needs of candidates with disabilities.
 The need must be documented by a qualified medical professional.
-Accommodations may include, but are not limited to: extra time, a private room, frequent breaks, an interpreter, a scribe, a calculator, etc. Please contact Disability Resource Services for testing accommodation approval.
+Accommodations may include, but are not limited to: extra time, a private room, frequent breaks, an interpreter, a scribe, a calculator, etc. Please contact the Testing Center for more information.

 What is the cost for the GED?